The average cost of adding an addition in New Jersey is $86,460. This data is based on actual project costs as reported by ImproveNet.

-In-law Additions – In-law home additions are built onto any side of your home, and are usually built to include a kitchenette, living room, master bedroom, closets and a bathroom.
+In-law Additions – In-law home additions are built onto any side of your home and are usually built to include a kitchenette, living room, master bedroom, closets, and a bathroom.

 Kitchen Extension Addition – Often times homeowners feel that their kitchen is too small.
 They want to stay in their home and expand the space.
-With kitchen addition, a homeowner can add around 200 additional square feet to their kitchen.
+With a kitchen addition, a homeowner can add around 200 additional square feet to their kitchen.

 Bedroom Additions – A bedroom addition “home extension” will be built onto an exterior wall of your choice with a crawl space foundation.
 Roofing and Siding will be matched to your existing house.